-18.2 Payment for overtime - other than casual employees and employees in the auxiliary firefighter stream15 (OFRS & OFRSCC 6.2.1)
+18.2 Payment for overtime (QFRS & QFRSCC 6.2.1)

-- (a) Subject to clauses 18.2(b) and (c): - (i) all employees other than continuous shift workers, casual employees and employees in the auxiliary firefighter stream, are to be paid for overtime at the rate of time and one half for the first 3 hours on any one day and double time thereafter. - (ii) all continuous shift workers are to be paid for all overtime at the rate of double time. - (b) All authorised overtime worked on a public holiday shall be paid for at the rate prescribed in clause 23.1. - (c) All calculations for overtime payments are made on the base rates of pay.
+- (a) Subject to clauses 18.2(b) and (c): - (i) all employees other than continuous shift workers and casual employees, are to be paid for overtime at the rate of time and one half for the first 3 hours on any one day and double time thereafter. - (ii) all continuous shift workers are to be paid for all overtime at the rate of double time. - (b) All authorised overtime worked on a public holiday shall be paid for at the rate prescribed in clause 23.1. - (c) All calculations for overtime payments made in accordance with clause 18.2(a) and (b) shall be made on the base rates of pay. - (d) All authorised overtime worked by a casual employee shall be paid for at the rate prescribed in clause 9.3.

-How should casual and auxiliary employees be remunerated in these circumstances?
-16
+How should auxiliary employees be remunerated in these circumstances?